Admin Client Guide

 Describing Consumer Groups

-Get detailed information about one or more consumer groups, including their state, members, and assignment protocol.
-The request is automatically routed to each group’s coordinator broker via FindCoordinator:
+Get detailed information about one or more consumer groups.
+The method automatically detects each group’s type (classic or KIP-848 consumer protocol) and dispatches to the appropriate API (Key 15 or Key 69).
+The request is routed to each group’s coordinator broker via FindCoordinator:

 let descriptions = admin